 Launch Audacity on Ubuntu

 Audacity is still a desktop application even when you start it from a terminal.
-These commands launch the GUI for the package format you installed.
+These commands launch the GUI for the package format you installed, not a headless batch processor.
+For scripted audio conversion or extraction, use a command-line tool such as FFmpeg on Ubuntu instead.

 Launch Audacity from the Terminal on Ubuntu